5348 Lanier Islands Parkway Buford, GA 30518

 Many people with extensive dental issues are turning to restorative dentistry.
 Restorative dentistry in Buford, GA, involves replacing teeth that are decayed, damaged, or missing completely.
-Restorative dentistry is one of the dental services that our team specializes in.
-Damage to teeth can result from a number of things like infections, accidents, or the aging process.
+Restorative dentistry is one of the specialty dental services offered by our dental team.
+Damage to teeth can result from various factors, including infections, accidents, or the natural aging process.

 Restoration of natural teeth improves their appearance and increases their durability.
 Our dentists have completed advanced post-graduate training focusing on restorative and cosmetic dentistry.
-This allows them to treat patients who have complex dental problems with a high level of care and technique.
+This enables them to treat patients with complex dental problems to a high standard of care and technique.

 What is Restorative Dentistry?